-Qualitative disclosures (a) An ADI must describe its market risk management objectives and policies, including: strategies and processes; the structure and organisation of the relevant risk
+Qualitative disclosures (a) An ADI must describe its market risk management objective and policies, including:

+strategies and processes;

-management function;
+• the structure and organisation of the relevant risk management function;

 • the scope and nature of risk reporting and/or measurement systems;

-policies for hedging and/or mitigating risk and strategies and processes for monitoring the continuing effectiveness of hedges/mitigants; and portfolios covered by the standard method.
+policies for hedging and/or mitigating risk and strategies and processes for monitoring the continuing effectiveness of hedges/mitigants; and

+• portfolios covered by the standard method.

-Quantitativa (b) The capital requirements (in terms of risk-weighted assets) for:
+Quantitative (b) The capital requirements (in terms of risk-weighted assets) for:

-Quantitative disclosures

-uisciosui es • interest rate risk;
+disclosures interest rate risk;

-• equity position risk;
+equity position risk;

-• foreign exchange risk; and
+foreign exchange risk; and

-• commodity risk.
+commodity risk.